speechly/speechly/templates/README.md

 ## Get started

+Create and deploy your application in the [Speechly Dashboard](https://api.speechly.com/dashboard/)

-Create a new project based on a template using [degit](https://github.com/Rich-Harris/degit) and install the dependencies
+Copy the template using [degit](https://github.com/Rich-Harris/degit) and install the dependencies

 ```bash
 npx degit speechly/speechly/templates/<template-name> my-app